 Also, the cost to provide accommodations for students, faculty, staff, or the general public often can be reduced or even eliminated by considering accessibility considerations at the time of purchase.

 Gaining and sustaining executive-level support is critically important to the success of a campus Accessible Procurement program.
 Ensuring equal access to educational opportunities is fundamental to a University's mission.
-Purchasing Accessible EIT helps ensure access for all persons regardless of disability.
+Purchasing Accessible ICT helps ensure access for all persons regardless of disability.

 The CSU Accessible Procurement Process was developed as a collaborative effort among six CSU campuses and the Chancellor's Office as part of a system-wide effort to create a standardized procurement process that could be adopted or adapted by any one of the 23 CSU campuses.